Semi-0/Propagator/README.md

 # ppropogator

 Typescript implementation of propagator system from the art of propagator & SDF.

-Includes implementation of basic cell, propagates, supported value, generic arithmetic, as well as simple backtracking(amb op).
+including the implementation of basic cells, propagaters, support layer, generic arithmetic, as well as simple backtracking(amb op).

-i made a customized observer based reactive system, which is different from the scheme implementation, and a more generic simple scheduler supports promise.
+I made a customized observer-based reactive system, which is different from the scheme implementation, and a more generic, simple scheduler supports promise.
-So both the cell and propagator could be observed by external observer, this could opens up some possibilities for visualization.
+So, both the cell and propagator could be observed by external observers, this could open up some possibilities for visualization.

 todo:
 1. simplify premise->cell->amb subs
 2. integrate with socket/libp2p for distributed computation
-3. localize premises maintain system(means premises also should notify whatever cell it was propagated to for update)
+3. localize premises maintainance system(means premises also should notify whatever cell it was propagated to for update)